 Alright, I want to apply.
 What’s next?

-After exploring our website, please take a moment to look around for a Current Student whose experience most closely matches your interest and email them first with specific questions.
-These current grads will be able to respond more quickly than Dan can and have a lot of valuable information and advice to share.
+After exploring our website, please take a moment to find the current student whose experience most closely matches your interest and email them first with specific questions.
+These current grads will be able to respond more quickly than Dan and have valuable information and advice to share.

-Once you have determined that you would like to apply to the lab and have a potential research project in mind that fits in with the interests of the lab, email Dan Costa with:
+Once you have determined that you would like to apply to the lab and have a potential research project in mind that fits in with the lab’s interests, email Dan Costa with:

 - your CV,